If you own an apartment in Japan you will need to pay monthly building fees to cover the maintenance and management of the building.

 In brand new apartment building, the management company chosen by the developer will decide the initial fees.
 In some cases the management company is a subsidiary of the developer.

-After a new building is completed, the individual apartment owners form a management association which is independent from the management company.
+After a new building is completed, the individual apartment owners form an owners association which is independent from the management company.
 This association has the power to change the management company, as well as decide on the building fees.
-Not many apartment owners, however, are familiar with the powers of the management association.
+Not many apartment owners, however, are familiar with the powers of an owners association.

 Fees are calculated based on the size of your apartment.
 Eg. Fees of 300 Yen/sqm per month would amount to 30,000 Yen a month for a 100 sqm apartment.
-They also tend to vary depending on the size and scale of the building, and the type of facilities provided (eg. pool, concierge, and gym facilities cost money to operate).
+They also vary depending on the size and scale of the building, the management company, and the type of facilities provided (eg. pool, concierge, and gym facilities cost money to operate).

 The general criterion for management fees is around 200 Yen/sqm per month and another 200 Yen/sqm per month for repair fund fees.
 This would amount to 40,000 Yen/month for a 100 sqm apartment.